tracykteal/sql-gapminder/sql.md

     SELECT COUNT(*), SUM(pop) FROM surveys;

-***Do you think you could output this value in kilograms, rounded to 3 decimal places?***
+Let's output this value in millions of people, rounded to 3 decimal places.

-    SELECT ROUND(SUM(weight)/1000.0, 3) FROM surveys
+    SELECT ROUND(SUM(pop)/1000000.0, 3) FROM surveys

-There are many other aggregate functions included in SQL including `MAX`, `MIN`, and `AVG`.
+There are many other aggregate functions included in SQL

+- AVG() - Returns the average value
+- COUNT() - Returns the number of rows
+- FIRST() - Returns the first value
+- LAST() - Returns the last value
+- MAX() - Returns the largest value
+- MIN() - Returns the smallest value
+- SUM() - Returns the sum

-***From the surveys table, can we use one query to output the total population, average populaton, and the min and max population?
-How about the range of population?***
+Let's use one query to output the total population, average population, and the min and max population.

+    SELECT pop, AVG(pop), MIN(pop), MAX(pop) FROM surveys;

-Now, let's see how many countries were surveys in each continent We do this using a GROUP BY clause
+Now, let's see how many countries were surveyed in each continent.
+We do this using a GROUP BY clause

     SELECT continent, COUNT(*)